Dave Stewart (musician, born 1950)

-David Lloyd Stewart (born 30 December 1950) is an English keyboardist and composer known for his work with the progressive rock bands Uriel, Egg, Khan, Hatfield and the North, National Health, and Bruford.
-Stewart is the author of two books on music theory and wrote a music column for Keyboard magazine (USA) for thirteen years.
-He has also composed music for TV, film and radio, much of it for Victor Lewis-Smith's ARTV production company.
+David Lloyd Stewart (born 30 December 1950) is an English musician known for his work with the progressive rock bands Uriel, Egg, Khan, Hatfield and the North, National Health, and Bruford.
+Stewart is the author of two books on music theory and wrote a music column for Keyboard Magazine (USA) for thirteen years.
+He has also composed music for TV, film and radio, much of it for Victor Lewis-Smith's production company.
 He has worked with singer Barbara Gaskin since 1981.

 History

 Stewart was born in Waterloo, London.
 Having joined local covers band The Southsiders while still at school, Stewart's musical career began in earnest at the age of seventeen when he played organ in Uriel with Mont Campbell (bass, vocals), Steve Hillage (guitar, vocals) and Clive Brooks (drums).
 After a residency on the Isle of Wight in the summer of 1968, Hillage left the group to go to university.
 Uriel continued as a trio, later changed their name to Egg and subsequently recorded two albums for Decca.
 In 1969 Hillage briefly rejoined his former bandmates to record a one-off psychedelic album under the pseudonym Arzachel.
 In 1972 Stewart guested on Hillage's new band Khan's first album.